Mike Post: Television theme music

 In 1994, Post scored the Diagnosis: Murder episode "How To Murder Your Lawyer", designed as a backdoor pilot for a lawyer series.

 In 2014, Post composed the score for the fake TV pilot Caged Heat in the All Hail the King short film for Marvel Studios.

+In 2024, Post composed the theme music for BBC2 sitcom Mammoth, having initially met show creator Mike Bubbins when being interviewed on a BBC Radio Wales show.

 Inventions from the Blue Line

 In 1994, Post released a CD, called Inventions from the Blue Line.
 The CD contained several of his well-known themes, featuring NYPD Blue and also including Law & Order, Silk Stalkings and Renegade.
 In the liner notes, he discussed his late father, Sam Postil, and the admiration for law enforcement officers that Sam instilled in Mike.
 He also referred to police in the traditional nickname of "blues", as in The Thin Blue Line (referring to the police in general and to police camaraderie).
 One of the tracks is called "The Blue Line", which Post calls "the comradery theme".

 In popular culture

 The Pete Townshend song "Mike Post Theme", which alludes to the ubiquity of Post's work in television theme music, appears on The Who's 2006 album, Endless Wire.